nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 |------------------------|-----------------------------------------------------------|
 | `parseInputToCommand`  | Parses a given user input and returns the related Command |

+The Parser also has some considerations such as
+1. Restricted arguments which should not be used by other developers in their commands.
+These include
+   1. `/command` -> used for the main command keyword
+   2. `/main` -> used for the main text argument right after the command keyword
+3. The 1st instance of the argument is chosen, not the last

 <u>Design Considerations</u>

 Low-level I/O operations (eg. stdio) are consolidated in the Ui class such that we can easily switch the I/O methods by